 Heat the butter and oil in a 6 litre, heavy based saucepan over medium heat then add onion, garlic, cumin, chilli flakes and seasoning, cover and reduce the heat to low then cook down slowly for around ten minutes, stirring regularly.
 The mixture should be slightly caramelised and soft.

-Add the carrots, celery and kale stems to the onion mixture, toss through to combine and continue to cook down, covered, for a further 5 minutes.
+Add the carrots and celery to the onion mixture, toss through to combine and continue to cook down, covered, for a further 5 minutes.
 Add 8 cups of stock, tinned tomatoes, Tuscan seasoning, lentils and bay leaves.
 Cover pot, bring to the boil then simmer on low to medium heat for 40 minutes.
 Add the tomato puree and wild rice, increase heat to high to bring to a boil, then reduce heat to low/medium and simmer for 20 minutes.
 Add the brown rice then simmer further for 35 minutes or until both rices and lentils are cooked.
-Make sure to stir regularly throughout all the steps.
+Make sure to keep pot covered and stir soup regularly throughout all the steps.

-Add the corn kernels around 8 minutes before the end of cooking time then add the kale leaves a few minutes after that (you want them to stay green so don’t overcook them).
+Add the corn kernels around 8 minutes before the end of cooking time.
 Add a bit more stock if you prefer the soup thinner in consistency and continue simmering.
-Add the parsley after the pot has been moved off the heat and stir through.
+Add the kale and parsley after the pot has been moved off the heat and stir through.
 Add a bit more seasoning to taste if you like, although you probably won’t need it.
 Remove the bay leaves with tongs.

 Serve with crusty, buttered bread.